Ximidar/mount_hd/README.md

 This is a small script to mount a raspi image to a folder quickly

 ### Usage to mount device
-DEVICE should equal mmcblk0 or sdb
+DEVICE should equal /dev/mmcblk0 or /dev/sdb or sd*

 SD_MOUNT should equal some empty folder.
 The script will fill the empty folder with two folders